Magic church bus in jamaica

 The bapty fed by a fountain of natural water which flows down the mountain in the bush or Jamaican wilderness is where I baptized Brother Williams.
 It was my John the Baptist experience like that of Aenon near Salim (John 3:23).
 I’m told Aenon means fountain and some scholars claim it was 53 miles northeast of Jerusalem and west of the Jordan River.

 His grandson had climbed high in a tall tree (said to be a century-old) to watch me baptize his grandfather a perfect image of him at age seven.
 I glanced into the heavens and saw the lad prostrate on a limb perchance, I thought maybe someday I would baptize him like his grandfather.
 Lo’ and behold he was on the altar last night in the revival.
 Please pray for him he is still lost and about 14 years old now.
+In Jamaica (as around the world) I have found deceivers outnumber true believers walk the isle smile awhile religion is the norm and few bow in the altar to mourn and confess; true I guess to Jesus declaration to the Pharisees "For many are called, but few are chosen” Matthew 22:14.

 I’m glad I was among the few.
 How about You!